mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 $\text{nie}=\sum_b p(Op \vert Enon, BUb)*(p(BUb \vert Ebame) - p(BUb \vert Enon))$

-which estimates the number of non-BAME promotees in the hypothetical scenario that only the frequency of business units would differ.
+which estimates the number of non-BAME promotes in the hypothetical scenario that only the frequency of business units would differ.
 The method `natural_indirect_effect` computes this quantity, estimated at 2.5% for BigBankCorp.

 [source](https://dev.azure.com/mkiffel/personal-blog/_git/personal-blog?path=/blog-mediator/blog_mediation/util.py&version=GBmain-mediation&line=124&lineEnd=125&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents)
 ```python